Get a tax exemption on a used vehicle given as a gift by an immediate family member

 - son-in-law or daughter-in-law

-- common-law partners and same-sex partners living together for at least 1 year
+- common-law partners living together for at least 1 year

-- partners registered as domestic partners under the Vital Statistics Act
+- partners with a registered domestic partnership under the Vital Statistics Act

 Who can use this form

 You need to use this form if you want a tax exemption when registering a vehicle you received as a gift from an immediate family member.

 - Complete the sworn statement or have a member of the Registry of Motor Vehicles staff witness you and your family member signing the form.